GreptimeTeam/docs/docs/nightly/en/user-guide/ingest-data/overview.md

 - [Prometheus Remote Write](./for-observerbility/prometheus.md): Integrate GreptimeDB as remote storage for Prometheus, suitable for real-time monitoring and alerting.
 - [Vector](./for-observerbility/vector.md): Use GreptimeDB as a sink for Vector, ideal for complex data pipelines and diverse data sources.
 - [OpenTelemetry](./for-observerbility/opentelemetry.md): Collect and export telemetry data to GreptimeDB for detailed observability insights.
+- [Telegraf](./for-observerbility/telegraf.md): Ingest data from various sources to GreptimeDB using Telegraf, suitable for monitoring and performance analysis.

 ### IoT Scenarios